selimanac/defold-graph-pathfinder/API.md

 >Recommended: Use `heap_pool_block_size = 32` (default) and ensure `max_nodes >= 32`.

 > [!IMPORTANT]
->If you are going to use projected path finding, you'll consider to add extra nodes to `max_nodes`.
-Every entry point is considered as a new node.
+> If you plan to use projected pathfinding, consider increasing the value of `max_nodes`.
+Each entry point is treated as a new node.
->Example: if you have 100 nodes on graph and 100 agents are constanty finding projected paths then you'll have max 100 new entry point in total 200 nodes.
+> **Example:** If your graph has 100 nodes and 100 agents are constantly finding projected paths, you'll have up to 100 additional entry points — resulting in a total of 200 nodes.

-(More info and QA about)[./API.md#] `heap_pool_block_size` and  `max_nodes`
+[More info and QA about](./API.md#understanding-pool_block_size-deep-dive) `heap_pool_block_size` and  `max_nodes`

 **Example:**
 ```lua